greenaussie/inf3701-wk-9-extra-points/README.md

 **To gain the marking points for this lab, you must show the tutor that you have deployed the CloudFormation stack, and that you can view the website.**

+### View the website

+The new website URL is accessed through the Application Load Balancer.

+The website URL is available as an output from the CloudFormation stack.
+You can view the outputs by selecting the stack in the AWS Console, and clicking on the Outputs tab.

 ### Challenge (1 extra mark) - horizontally scale the application resources

 > The term Horizontal Scaling refers to adding more resources to a system, such as adding more EC2 instances to a web server.
 This is in contrast to Vertical Scaling, which refers to adding more resources to an existing resource, such as adding more memory to an EC2 instance.